 118 Cooper Street, Santa Cruz & 2738 Mission Street, Santa Cruz

-Open since 2023 inside the Octagon at Abbott Square, Pana serves up authentic Venezuelan style arepas.
+Open since 2023 at Abbott Square, Pana serves up authentic Venezuelan style arepas.
 These cornmeal pockets are opened in half and filled with a variety of tasty ingredients.
 Pabellon is a customer favorite with a magnificent combination of black beans, mozzarella, shredded beef, and plantains.
 Another must-try combination is the Sifrina, which overflows with flavorful shredded chicken, tasty cheddar cheese, and a generous helping of ultra-fresh avocado.
 Their homemade sauces are the crowning touch: choose from guasacaca (avocado), garlic, or spicy.
 Insider tip: you can customize your arepa however you want.
 Interested in the Capresa (a takeoff on an Italian Caprese salad) but also craving chicken?
 Go ahead and ask for a chicken addition!
 Love plantains but the arepa you’re looking at doesn’t come with them?
 Add them—or get a whole side order instead.

 The arepa “houses a lot of emotions, stories, and culture,” says German Sierra, who is chef and co-owner/business partner with his wife Gabriela Ramirez.
 He is a Venezuela native; Ramirez was born in California to parents from Mexico.
 The foundation of the arepa recipes came from his family in Venezuela.
 He and Ramirez have enhanced the recipes from there.
 Their goal, which they definitely achieve, is for people to experience a feeling of comfort—and for people who grew up eating arepas to be taken back home through wonderful food memories.
 “Every morning before going to school, my most vivid moment is waking up listening to my mom in the kitchen cooking arepas, then the smell of arepas, then I got to the kitchen and there were arepas ready for me for breakfast,” says Sierra.
 They originally created Pana as a food truck in 2019.
 You can find the truck on the Westside (2738 Mission Street) many days of the week.